druidfi/guidelines/docs/drupal/security_updates.md

 Check the correct Drupal version release notes, check what has been updated and proceed according to instructions.

-## Updating Drupal with composer
+## Updating Drupal core with composer

-Documentation for :
+Documentation:

 https://www.drupal.org/docs/updating-drupal/updating-drupal-core-via-composer